 Plyometric training has become immensely popular in recent years and today the term is often used synonymously with vertical jump training.
-This type of training was developed in the former Soviet Union during the 1970’s as a shock method of training and was in large part responsible for the great successes of Russian Track & Field athletes during theses years.
-The term was coined by the American coach and author Fred Wilt who saw the unusual warm-up exercises consisting of various bounds, hops, and skips of soviet athletes before competitions.
+This type of training was developed in the former Soviet Union during the 1970s as a shock method of training and was in large part responsible for the great successes of Russian Track & Field athletes during these years.
+The term was coined by the American coach and author Fred Wilt who saw the unusual warm-up exercises consisting of various bounds, hops, and skips of Soviet athletes before competitions.

 The purpose of plyometric training is described as follows:

 If you want to improve your vertical you need to be able to activate your strength within a very short time frame – and plyometrics are the perfect way to teach this skill!